• Skip to primary navigation

 Recipe FAQs

-What is broccoli salad made of?
+What is broccoli salad with bacon made of?

 Maybe you've never eaten this kind of salad, and you're curious about the typical ingredients.
 Besides raw florets, most salads have onion, either red or sweet.